gxpixamo/gxpixamo/README.md

 ## Hi there 👋

-# Im a Pixel Artist and I like to make games.
+### Im a Pixel Artist and I like to make games.
 Currently, I'm learninng those.
-I hope so I will be able to do something for the gaming community and make players even happer
+I hope so I will be able to do something for the gaming community and make players even happier
 <!--
 **gxpixamo/gxpixamo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.